 Decisions made by the Board of Directors are passed by a simple majority of the members present – observing the usual rules for abstention.
 Detailed preparation and the preliminary work done by the committees mean that discussions by the 23 members of the full Board can be conducted effectively and efficiently.

 All the agenda items that a member of the Board or a committee wishes to discuss are shown on the notice convening the meeting.
 Those attending the meeting receive detailed documentation about the motions in writing beforehand.
 The dates for the ordinary meetings are set early, so that all members can usually attend.
-The attendance rate was 98% in the reporting year.
-The six members of the Executive Board, as well as the President of the G. and A. Duttweiler Foundation, also take part in the meetings of the Board of Directors in an advisory capacity.
+The attendance rate was 91% in the reporting year.
+The six members of the Executive Board and the President of the G. and A. Duttweiler Foundation also take part in the meetings of the Board of Directors in an advisory capacity.

 As part of a process of self-evaluation, the Board of Directors regularly reviews its own and its members' approach and performance.
 The findings of this evaluation are implemented on a continuous basis and discussions are held regularly on the implementation status.
 External consultancy services are used to advise on specific topics.

-The responsibilities and remits are set out in the organisational regulations of the Board of Directors and in the directives of the committees.
+The responsibilities and remits are set out in the organisational rules of the Board of Directors and in the directives of the committees.

 Composition Board of Directors

-The Board of Directors of the Federation of Migros Cooperatives comprises 23 members who were elected for the 2016 to 2020 term of office.
+The Board of Directors of the Federation of Migros Cooperatives comprises 23 members who were elected for the term of office 2016-2020.